lsst-dm/dmtn-224/index.rst

 Once the user has been authenticated, their identity must be associated with additional information: full name, email address, numeric UID, primary GID, group membership, and numeric GIDs for the groups.
 In deployments using federated identity, most of this data comes from :ref:`COmanage <comanage-idm>` (via LDAP), and numeric UIDs and GIDs come from :ref:`Firestore <firestore>`.
 For GitHub deployments, access to the user's profile and organization membership is requested as part of the OAuth 2.0 request, and then retrieved after authentication with the token obtained by the OAuth 2.0 authentication.
 See :ref:`GitHub <github>` for more details.
-For federated identity and GitHub deployments, the primary GID is the user's user private group (see :ref:`User private groups <user-private-groups>`).
 With OpenID Connect, this information is either extracted from the claims of the JWT_ issued as a result of the OpenID Connect authentication flow, or is retrieved from LDAP.

 .. _JWT: https://datatracker.ietf.org/doc/html/rfc7519

+A primary GID must be provided for each user (apart from service tokens for service-to-service access).
+For federated identity and GitHub deployments, the primary GID is the user's user private group (see :ref:`User private groups <user-private-groups>`).
+For deployments that use a local identity provider, the primary GID must be provided as part of the user's identity information.
+Currently, the only supported way of providing this is via LDAP.

 See DMTN-225_ for more details on the identity information stored for each user and its sources.